Crotalus willardi: Taxonomy

 Originally described in 1905, Crotalus willardi is the most recent rattlesnake species to be discovered in the United States.
 Five subspecies are currently recognized, including the nominate subspecies, Crotalus willardi willardi, described here.
 C. w. willardi is commonly known as the Arizona ridge-nosed rattlesnake, and is the state reptile of Arizona.

 Description

 Crotalus willardi is a rather small rattlesnake with all subspecies measuring one to two feet (30–60 cm) in length.
 Color patterns are generally a dark brown base with pale or white horizontal striping, but vary slightly among subspecies.
-The distinctive ridges along each side of its nose, which are a series of upturned scales, are unique to this species and are the origin of one of its common names, ridge-nosed rattlesnake.
+It has the odd distinction of being named last as a new species, as there is no mistaking the clear cut ridge that follows the contour of its snout, a ridge formed by turning up the scales on the end of its nose.

 Habitat

 C. willardi is rarely found outside habitats at high elevation.
 Wooded mountain ranges, primarily in the southwest, are where this reclusive species is found.
-Each subspecies’ range is limited to select mountain ranges, making human encounters rare events.
+Each subspecies' range is limited to select mountain ranges, making human encounters rare events.